UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 ### 1.1.2 Creating your own workspace (directory)

 Python scripts are generally created and saved into _Projects_.
 These projects are located in a workspace/directory.
-The current workspace or directory is given in the taskbar.
+The current workspace or directory is is shown in the taskbar.
 We advise you start every new practical by creating a new Project.
 To do that:

 -   Projects -> New Project